ImpressCMS/impresscms-easel/README.md

-# ImpressCMS Base Theme
+# ImpressCMS Easel

 [![ImpressCMS](https://img.shields.io/badge/ImpressCMS-Theme-blue.svg)](https://www.impresscms.org/)
 [![Vite](https://img.shields.io/badge/Vite-5.0+-yellow.svg)](https://vitejs.dev/)

 A starter template for building ImpressCMS themes using [Vite 5.0+](https://vitejs.dev/).
-This theme provides a modern frontend workflow and tooling for theme development, including fast builds and support for modern JavaScript and CSS.
+This template theme provides a modern frontend workflow and tooling for theme development, including fast builds and support for modern JavaScript and CSS.

+Just like a painter's easel, that gives the painter a place to work, this theme provides a place to build your ImpressCMS theme.

 ## Features